 Applying for a Grant of Letters of Administration

 Note that if Inheritance Tax is due on the estate some or all of this must be paid before a grant will be issued.
-Read the detail in our related articles 'Applying for probate' and 'Valuing an estate for Inheritance Tax'.
+See ‘Applying for probate’ and ‘How to value the estate of someone who has died’ for more information.

 When a grant may not be needed

-If the deceased's estate is below 5,000, and doesn't contain any land, property or shares, then it may be possible to deal with it without obtaining a grant.
-Also, a grant might not be needed if the whole of the estate is held in joint names and passes automatically to the surviving joint owner.
+If the estate is below 5,000, and doesn’t contain any land, property or shares, it may be possible to deal with it without a grant.
+A grant might not be needed if the whole of the estate is held in joint names and passes automatically to the surviving joint owner.

 Who will inherit the deceased’s estate?